Primary vs. Secondary Sources | Difference & Examples

-When you conduct a literature review, you can consult secondary sources to gain a thorough overview of your topic.
+When you conduct a literature review or meta analysis, you can consult secondary sources to gain a thorough overview of your topic.
 If you want to mention a paper or study that you find cited in a secondary source, seek out the original source and cite it directly.

 Frequently asked questions about primary and secondary sources

 - What are some examples of primary sources?

 Common examples of primary sources include interview transcripts, photographs, novels, paintings, films, historical documents, and official statistics.